 Tongue coating: Yellow coating

-Liu Yi San is sometimes prescribed by TCM practitioners to treat Summer Heat.
-This pattern leads to symptoms such as fever, sweating, thirst and irritability.
-Patients with Summer Heat typically exhibit rapid (Shu) or soggy (Ru) pulses as well as a tongue with yellow coating.
+Liu Yi San is sometimes prescribed by TCM practitioners to treat Summer-Heat.
+This pattern leads to symptoms such as fever, aversion to cold, sweating and headaches.
+Patients with Summer-Heat typically exhibit rapid (Shu) or soggy (Ru) pulses as well as Red in the front or sides with a white sticky coating.

 The Bladder is a so-called "Fu" Organ.
 Learn more about the Bladder in Chinese Medicine